drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 ## Bonus Task 4.
 Creating a PostgreSQL database

 1. Create a second database in your Spanner instance.
 This time, choose PostgreSQL when prompted to select a database dialect.
+As a reminder, make sure you are at the __Instance Overview__ page.
+Click the __Create Database__ button.

 2. The DDL code for the Pets database using PostgreSQL syntax is as follows.